-- Otherland, by Tad Williams, contains an elaborately drawn out discussion of the Shaggy Dog Story trope throughout the novels, triggered initially by the presence of a Bushman character whose tribal mythology is largely based on the concept, and later getting folded into the main plot by means of the Other's manipulations and the hidden agenda of Mr. Sellars.
+- Otherland, by Tad Williams, contains an elaborately drawn out discussion of the "Shaggy Dog" Story trope throughout the novels, triggered initially by the presence of a Bushman character whose tribal mythology is largely based on the concept, and later getting folded into the main plot by means of the Other's manipulations and the hidden agenda of Mr. Sellars.

-- In The Shattering Prelude To Cataclysm, Thrall realizes that the Horde is suffering from the What Measure Is a Non-Human? trope, as many of the young warriors started out killing undead in the war against the Scourge, and thus are somewhat desensitized to killing living opponents, making them more keen on going to war with the Alliance.
+- In The Shattering: Prelude to Cataclysm, Thrall realizes that the Horde is suffering from the What Measure Is a Non-Human? trope, as many of the young warriors started out killing undead in the war against the Scourge, and thus are somewhat desensitized to killing living opponents, making them more keen on going to war with the Alliance.

-- An episode of Get Smart opens with Max receiving the name of a KAOS spy from a midget in an otherwise vacant warehouse.
+- An episode of Get Smart opens with Max receiving the name of a KAOS spy from a dwarf in an otherwise vacant warehouse.
 Max immediately tells the informant that he was surprised that he wasn't shot dead right before revealing the name.
 Because of the surprise, Max forgets the name and asks the informant to repeat it.
 The informant is then killed by a sniper before repeating the name.

 - The titular character of Castle does this CONSTANTLY.
-He's a big fan of CIA/NSA conspiracies, alien abductions, time travel and in an episode where a murder victim has a butler, he would dearly love to say "The Butler Did It."
+He's a big fan of CIA/NSA conspiracies, alien abductions, time travel, and in an episode where a murder victim has a butler, he would dearly love to say "The Butler Did It."

 - Host segments on Mystery Science Theater 3000 were frequently dedicated to discussions that would deconstruct themes and tropes found in the movies the main characters were watching.
 The episode Eegah!, for example, has one relating to the Missing Mom of the film, and how it was a plot setup commonly used in television of the period.
-The Bots also Lampshade the whole thing by pointing out they don't technically have a mom either.
+The Bots also lampshade the whole thing by pointing out they don't technically have a mom either.

-- This episode of Buttersafe, in which a boy without pants struggles to work out if the Not Wearing Pants Dream trope is being subverted, Double Subverted or played straight.
+- This episode of Buttersafe, in which a boy without pants struggles to work out if the "Not Wearing Pants" Dream trope is being subverted, Double Subverted or played straight.